Frauke Brosius-Gersdorf: Planned election as constitutional judge 2025

-In 2025, Brosius-Gersdorf and Anne-Katrin Kaufhold were nominated by the SPD as candidates to succeed Doris König and Ulrich Maidowski, judges of the Federal Constitutional Court.
+In 2025, Brosius-Gersdorf and Ann-Katrin Kaufhold were nominated by the SPD as candidates to succeed Doris König and Ulrich Maidowski, judges of the Federal Constitutional Court.
 In the Bundestag's Judicial Election Committee, Brosius-Gersdorf received approval, including from the CDU/CSU.

 Brosius-Gersdorf was scheduled to be elected as a Federal Constitutional Court judge on 11 July 2025, along with Kaufhold and Günter Spinner.
 Activist blogger Thomas Laschyk of the platform "Volksverpetzer" claimed two weeks later that Brosius-Gersdorf had shown no controversial views prior to the nomination, and that her positions were not much different than those of other judges on the court.
 He pointed out that even the CDU/CSU, with Chancellor Friedrich Merz and leader of CDU/CSU parliamentary group Jens Spahn, had spoken out in her favor.

 Due to various objections from members of the CDU/CSU regarding her as a candidate, the judge election in the German Bundestag, originally scheduled for 11 July 2025, was postponed.

 After the election had been postponed, Jens Spahn attempted to downplay the public criticism of the dissenters' behavior.
 He defended those who had mobilized against Brosius-Gersdorf with "life protection" arguments.
 However, Volksverpetzer-activists did not focus on the CDU MPs' conscientious decisions, but focused on a disinformation campaign, that apparently fell on fertile ground and took hold of the parliamentary group.
 SPD MP Matthias Miersch saw an online "smear campaign" against Brosius-Gersdorf.
 A program broadcast by public-service television broadcaster ZDF, that attempted to show Brosius-Gersdorf election was prevented by a right-wing campaign only, included several false claims that had to be retracted later.

 On 7 August 2025 Brosius-Gersdorf withdrew her candidature for the constitutional court, citing talks with CDU/CSU parliamentarians who allegedly told her that elements within their parties would not support her election.